Academic Training in Psychiatry

 Research and teaching are at the core of academic psychiatry, but an academic psychiatrist also contributes to clinical oversight, writing, supervision, advisory work, governance, management, leadership and efforts to influence policy at all levels.

-There are many routes trainees can utilise to engage with academic research, at all stages of training; some of these are outlined in the accordion below.
+There are many routes residents can utilise to engage with academic research, at all stages of training; some of these are outlined in the accordion below.